jmurray2011/route53-weighted-routing/README.md

 Set the following local environment variables:

-# you can use the example.env, just rename to .env and source it
+You can use the example.env, just rename to .env and source it

 - `FUNCTION_NAME=test-failover-dns`
 - `SOURCE_FILE=lambda_handler.py`